 Although the demonstrations are in acrylics the course has been designed so you could transfer the skills and knowledge to oils.
-The smart palette I use are available in acrylic and oils.
+The smart palette I use is available in acrylic and oils.

 Does it cover 100% of colour mixing?

-No, this course takes a minimalist approach to move a beginner or someone who feels lost with colour, on to being a painter who is confident with colour mixing and colour choices.
+No, this course takes a minimalist approach to transform a beginner or someone who feels lost with colour, to being a painter who is confident with colour mixing and colour choices.

 A simple approach